bk-az/fd2zd/README.md

 After you have imported all required users from your Freshdesk account to Zendesk, you are ready to import tickets.

 #### Ticket Fields Mapping
-Just like `UserConverter`, the `TicketConverter` class is used to convert Freshdesk ticket into Zendesk ticket.
+Like `UserConverter`, the `TicketConverter` class converts Freshdesk ticket into Zendesk ticket.
 The class is defined in file `lib/converters/ticket_converter.rb`.
-You can customize this class to control the fields mapping.
+You can customize this class to control the mapping of the fields.

 #### Import
 Once the `TicketConverter` class is ready, you can run the below command to start migration.